Tair-3 4,5/300 Review

 But in general, the contrast is not much worse than the rest of the Soviet lenses.
-I would say to the Soviet lenses such color reproduction is the norm, and to demand from the lens with three lenses and a single layer coating something more is not necessary.
+I would say to the Soviet lenses, such color reproduction is the norm, and to demand from the lens with three lenses and a single layer coating something more is unnecessary.

-MC version of the lens a bit better, but not completely eliminate these disadvantages.
-If you shoot with a hood of a bright sunny day and are not allowed in the frame strong light sources, you can get good quality of pictures.
+MC version of the lens a bit better but does not eliminate these disadvantages.
+If you shoot with a hood of a bright sunny day and are not allowed in the frame's strong light sources, you can get good quality pictures.

 Tair-3 4.5/300 especially interesting for its fastest and sharpness.
 Aperture f/4,5 allows shooting in cloudy weather and even night landscapes and astrophotography.

-But in terms of contrast and color, it worse then same lenses.
+But in terms of contrast and color, it worse than the same lenses.

 Wed, 2022-01-12 19:59

 Thu, 2022-01-13 05:06

 Thu, 2022-06-30 08:16

 Thu, 2022-06-30 10:44

 Fri, 2022-09-02 18:14